ANYWHERE REAL ESTATE INC.

 so, WHY does THIS MATTER?

-It became evident "Collaborations" touched foundational systems across AW.
-Shipping this as a quick feature would have introduced long-term complexity and risk.
+It became evident "Collaborations" is a bigger initiative than a quick feature.
 Partnering with, PM, we align on priorities, and roadmap it as a core 2026 initiative that I continue to drive in close collaboration with Engineering and System Architecture.

 🤝